luigivezzoso/luigivezzoso.github.io/_posts/2022-12-30-hello-world.md

 category: Essays
 ---

-Hi All,
+Hi There!

-every developers, during the initial stage of learning somenting new, use a standard greeting message to demonstate the first step taken into new adventure.... the famous "hello world" message.
+Every developers, during the initial stage of learning somenting new, use a standard greeting message to demonstate the first step taken into new adventure.... the famous [**hello world**](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) message.

-so let me try to do my first step porting my experiences in github pages!
+Reaching a goal requires to take the first step and then keep going step by step.
+So let me try to do my first step porting my experiences in github pages!

-Hello World!
+**Hello World!**